 - Long guns must be transported unloaded and encased or contained in the trunk; hand guns may not be carried in a vehicle without a license to carry.

-- Studded tires are technically permitted, if they meet the standards adopted by the Michigan Department of Transportation (MDOT).
-At this time, there are no tires that meet those standards.
+- Studded tires are technically permitted, if they meet the standards adopted by the Michigan Department of Transportation (MDOT), but no standards have ever been issued.

 - Tire chains are not required.

 - Michigan has a seat-belt law with primary enforcement for all front-seat occupants and all rear-seat occupants under 16 years of age, although passengers in excess of the number of seat belts need not wear belts.
 Children under age 4 must be in approved safety seats.

 - Michigan helmet law–partial: <21 or no additional insurance (riders and passengers)

 - Registration and insurance card must be carried in the vehicle.
 Documents may be produced on electronic devices.

 http://www.legislature.mi.gov/(S(lu3ux4tuxks1z5ad1gy2hyhc))/mileg.aspx?page=getObject&objectName=mcl-Act-300-of-1949 Michigan Vehicle Code, current edition

 http://courts.mi.gov/Self-help/center/casetype/Pages/Infraction.aspx (Michigan Courts)

 Emergency Cellular Phone Number: 911